Carlo Ancelotti: Real Madrid calling card enough to end Everton stay, but new manager must grow with club's project

 Ultimately it wasn't enough to resist Real's calling card, which has still proven to work when it comes to luring a manager at the Premier League's 10th-placed club.

-While Ancelotti's time may have ended prematurely, Everton must take with them the progress made during his reign and continue building for a bright future.
+While Ancelotti's time may have ended prematurely, his legacy and playing style hard to pinpoint, Everton must resist hitting the reset button, taking with them the progress made during his reign to continue building for a bright future.

 Everton's summer transfer plans analysed